redarrowlabs/Argo/README.md

 Advantages:
  1. Cross Platform!
  2. Most expensive reflection-based mapping logic is executed at compile time and not at runtime.
  3. Simple.
-Argo targets netstandard 1.3
+Argo targets netstandard 1.4

 Most all ORMs leverage proxies to abstract your POCO from your database.
-Unfortunately, the most popular .net proxy implementation, [Castle DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md), will not play nice with Xamarin iOS projects due to its use of `Reflection.Emit` apis, which are not permitted on iOS.
+Unfortunately, the most popular .net proxy implementation, [Castle DynamicProxy](https://github.com/castleproject/Core/blob/master/docs/dynamicproxy.md), will not play nice with Xamarin iOS projects due to its use of `Reflection.Emit` APIs, which are not permitted on iOS.
 We get around this by modifying the POCO itself at compile time instead of proxying it at runtime.

 Maybe the thought of a 3rd party library modifying your code is scary.
 Let's see some examples.
 ## Examples
 Just show the code, right?
 Below are some examples of how Argo transforms your POCO into a session-aware ORM proxy.
+But first, some helpful domain language definitions:
+ - Model: The c# poco representation of your domain entity that is used by your c# runtime
+ - Resource: The Json.API representation of your domain entity that is used to communicate with a json.api web api
+ - Session: A stateful instance that may be used to invoke one or many transactions with the API.
+Models are cached for the duration of a session, so session lifetime should be scoped accordingly.
+The longer a session lives, the larger the risk of stale data, conflicts, and contention.

+### Model Weaving
+Below, you'll find an example Model.
+Models must be marked with the `[Model]` attribute, as well as contain a `System.Guid` property marked with the `[Id]` attribute.
 ```csharp
 [Model]
 public class Person